chydarren/ST2411-Survey-Statistics-Report/README.md

 ## Usage

-Clone this repository into any directory.
-Next, `gcc statsum.c statsumsrc.c -o statsum -Wall` and type `./statsum` to view the generated survey statistics report.
+1. Clone this repository into any directory.

+2. Enter the "survey-statistics-report" directory by typing `cd survey-statistics-report`.

+3. Compile the program by typing `gcc statsum.c statsumsrc.c -o statsum -Wall`.

+4. Run the program by typing `./statsum`.

 ## Disclaimer